nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 to the current loan that has just been returned.**

 Next, the `ReturnCommand` will compute the days taken for the borrower to return this loan.
-With this information together with the retrieved score, the `ReturnCommand` will recompute the Borrower’s credit score by executing `Utils#computeCreditScore()`.
-The formula used by `Utils#computeCreditScore() `is as described in [section 4.7](#47-credit-score-feature).
+With this information together with the retrieved score, the `ReturnCommand` will recompute the borrower’s credit score by executing `Utils#computeCreditScore()`.
+The formula used by `Utils#computeCreditScore()` is as described in [section 4.7](#47-credit-score-feature).
 With this newly recomputed score, the `ReturnCommand` will proceed to update `CreditScoreReturnedLoansMap` with the Borrower’s new credit score via `CreditScoreReturnedLoansMap#insertCreditScoreOf()`.
 Upon successful update, the state of the